peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

     This file contains the final prompt template used for the LLM matching task.
 It is the product of a systematic, multi-stage piloting process.
 Various prompt structures and phrasing were tested to find the version that yielded the most reliable and consistently parsable structured output from the target LLM.

 *   `country_codes.csv`

+    This file provides a mapping from the two- or three-letter country/state abbreviations used in the Astro-Databank to their full, standardized names.

     ```
     "Abbreviation","Country"
     "AB (CAN)","Canada"